NBC-Wall Street Journal poll has Clinton leading Trump by four points

-WASHINGTON Democratic presidential candidate Hillary Clinton holds a four-point lead over Republican Donald Trump in the final NBC-Wall Street Journal poll released on Sunday.
+WASHINGTON (Reuters) - Democratic presidential candidate Hillary Clinton holds a four-point lead over Republican Donald Trump in the final NBC-Wall Street Journal poll released on Sunday.

 The NBC-Wall Street Journal poll showed Clinton leading Trump by 44 percent to 40 percent.
 Libertarian Gary Johnson was at 6 percent and Green Party Candidate Jill Stein had 2 percent.